Not all gun safes are created equal. Why?

 Two of the most important elements in gun safe construction are steel and fire protection.
 We construct all of our gun safes with an outer steel body, a proprietary fire-resistant cement wall fill, and an inner steel security liner.
 The inner steel liner provides a secondary barrier to further prevent attempted forced entry.

 - The inner steel security liner is not an option.
-It is included in all MERIK gun safes.
+It is included in most MERIK gun safes.

 - The inner steel liner is the same thickness as the outer steel body.

 - The inner steel liner creates a "Safe within a Safe."